 The Physical Activities Complex (PAC) is one of UWaterloo’s two athletics facilities on campus.
 The PAC houses the university pool, a large gymnasium, a high-performance zone, squash courts, studios and the Athletics Office.
 Many students will have final exams in this building.

-More information about the fitness facilities and programs on campus can be found on the Waterloo Warriors website.
+More information about the fitness facilities and programs on campus can be found on the Athletics website.

 The Student Life Centre (SLC) is the hub for student life at UWaterloo.
 Home to the Federation of Students and their many services, the building also offers study space, multi-use prayer rooms and piano rooms.